chrismattmann/etllib/README.md

 With Tika
 ---
 The recommended way to install ETLlib is with `pip`.
 For Tika support you will need to install [tika-python](https://github.com/chrismattmann/tika-python) and its dependencies first.
-Once you have that install, you can install ETLlib with Tika support using the following command:
+Once you have that installed, you can install ETLlib with Tika support using the following command:

 ```
 pip install git+https://github.com/chrismattmann/etllib.git[Tika]